BND Hamburger Icon

 Advantages of the cost principle

 The cost principle is a popular accounting method because it’s simple, straightforward and conservative.
-It lets businesses easily identify, verify and maintain expenses over time – without having to update the value of assets from period to period.
+It lets businesses easily identify, verify and maintain expenses over time — without having to update the value of assets as often.

 It details actual costs for budgeting purposes.

-By valuing assets at the price paid when they were acquired, businesses are able to track how the cost to acquire those assets is changing over time, and to make b3udgeting decisions based on historical purchases and long-term trends in price.
-They can also see how the values of their assets are changing over time, which helps them make decisions about whether to buy equipment new or secondhand based on how the value of that equipment is likely to change in the future.
+By valuing assets at the price paid when they were acquired, businesses are able to track how the cost to acquire those assets is changing over time.
+Businesses can also make budgeting decisions based on historical purchases and long-term trends in price.
+They can see how their assets’ values change over time.
+This helps them make decisions about whether to buy equipment new or secondhand based on how the value of that equipment is likely to change in the future.

 Asset values are objective and can be easily verified.